-Pursuant to this Plan and Confirmation Order, as soon as practicable after the entering of the Confirmation Order and prior to the Effective Date, and in order to accomplish the TCN Debt Restructuring, TCN's board of directors shall call one or more shareholders' meetings to (i) implement the appropriate capital increase and (ii) because there will be no cash payment in consideration for the issuance of the new TCN stock to Tricom (such stock, as indicated above, will be issued in exchange for the portion of the Unsecured Financial Claims relating to TCN), approve the issuance of such stock to Tricom.
-To be approved, this Capital Increase will require amending TCN's bylaws through the affirmative vote of two thirds (2/3) of the outstanding shares of TCN entitled to vote at the meeting.
+Pursuant to this Plan and the Confirmation Order, as soon as practicable after the entering of the Confirmation Order and prior to the Effective Date, and in order to accomplish the TCN Debt Restructuring, the then existing members of TCN's board of directors shall call two consecutive shareholders' meetings to (i) implement the appropriate Capital Increase and (ii) because there will be no cash payment in consideration for the issuance of the new shares of TCN stock to Tricom (such shares will be issued in exchange for the portion of the Dominican Unsecured Financial Claims relating to TCN), approve the issuance of such stock to Tricom.
+To be approved, this Capital Increase will require amending Article 8 of TCN's bylaws through the affirmative vote of fifty-one percent (51%) of the outstanding shares of TCN entitled to vote at the relevant shareholders' meeting.